QA Testing Types for Mobile Application

 Some examples for the workflows of an online banking app are: “Login”, “Change address” or “Bank transfer with PIN and TAN”.
 The tester should then compare this chronometry with similar apps.
 Besides chronometric measures, it is important to consider the perceived performance of the user.
 User experience can have a huge impact on how long the user is willing to wait for a certain function to complete.

 are very important for securing good performance and user-friendliness.
 Usability is very important for mobile apps because data shows that a large number of users de-install their apps within a few minutes of installing because of poor usability or performance.

-Due to this it is recommended that user experience (UX) design considers the look and feel of the platform which the app is to be used on.
+Due to this, it is recommended that user experience (UX) design considers the look and feel of the platform on which the app is to be used.
 If the UX does not conform with the user’s expectations for their platform of choice, it can have a strong negative impact.
-Thus, a tester should be aware of the look and feel on the platform used.
+Thus, a tester should be aware of the look and feel of the platform used.

 In projects, findings identified during the usability test are mostly just findings and not defects.
 The tester must have the ability to explain the findings to the team, Product Owner, or similar stakeholders.